 My name is Troy Marsh.
 I am a University of Georgia Alumnus.
-I earned a B.S.F.R. in 1987 from the Warnell School of Forest Resources and my Juris Doctor, cum laude, from the Walter F. George School of Law at Mercer University in 1994.
+I earned a Bachelors of Science in Forest Resources in 1987 from the Warnell School of Forest Resources and a Juris Doctor, cum laude, from the Walter F. George School of Law at Mercer University in 1994.

 My typical client is the “David” in a fight against a “Goliath.”
 Sometimes the “Goliath” is a giant insurance company or corporation in a wrongful death or catastrophic injury case, and sometimes it is the government in a criminal case.
 Either way, I represent people.
 I don’t represent companies.

 I have served the State Bar of Georgia on its Lawyer Advertising and Fair Marketing Practices Committees, and I am a member of the Bulloch County Bar Association, the Brain Injury Association of Georgia, and other professional organizations.

 I love practicing law!
 I love what I do so much that, to me, it isn’t work.
 Practicing law is my calling.
 It’s what I’m “supposed to do.”
 I know that because when I’m in the midst of a trial or a hearing, or at my office researching a legal issue or meeting with a client, all is right with the world.
 Practicing law feels natural to me, like I am doing exactly what I was created and designed to do.
 Apart from spending time with my family, the time I spend immersed in the study and practice of law is the most pleasurable for me.
 I consider it the highest honor and privilege for someone to trust me to protect their legal interests.